Red Teaming

 6. Covering Tracks: To avoid detection, attackers may cover their tracks by deleting traces of their activities or using anonymizing techniques to obscure their identity and location.

-Given the stealthy and targeted nature of spear-phishing attacks, organizations must implement robust cybersecurity measures to mitigate the risks.
+Given spear-phishing attacks’ stealthy and targeted nature, organizations must implement robust cybersecurity measures to mitigate the risks.
 This includes:

 • Employee Training: Regular cybersecurity awareness training can help employees recognize phishing attempts and adopt best practices for email security.